 Tumble drier colonies

 There seem to be several cases of this each year in the UK.
 You see bee-traffic entering the vent pipe grill.
 The nest will probably be in a vent-pipe side arm, that had previously filled with fluff.
 It is possible to move such colonies, but this needs beekeeping skills and is extremely time-consuming, so a more practical approach is to leave the colony alone, to reach full cycle and die out naturally.
-I would be most grateful if you could let myself, or the Bumblebee Conservation Trust know about such colonies: we want to find out how common they are.

 How long do TBB colonies last?